Europe to Malaysia 40–80% OFF

 Nonstop (direct) vs 1-stop

-How much do flights from Australasia to Malaysia cost?
+How much do flights from Europe to Malaysia cost?

-Nonstop AU/NZ-Malaysia flights take 5-11 hours and cost 20-40% more than connecting alternatives.
-Major hubs—including Sydney, Melbourne, and Perth—offer the most frequent service, primarily to Kuala Lumpur (KUL).
+Nonstop Europe-Malaysia flights take 13-14 hours and cost 20-40% more than connecting alternatives.
+Major hubs in United Kingdom, France, and Germany—including London, Paris, and Frankfurt—offer the most frequent service, primarily to Kuala Lumpur (KUL).

-Nonstop flights from AU/NZ to Malaysia.
+Nonstop flights from Europe to Malaysia.
 Market vs. ATC Superdeal pricing.

 Route Airline Aircraft Avg Price Avg ATC Price